openharmony/docs/en/application-dev/reference/native-lib/guidance-on-ndk-libc-interfaces-affected-by-permissions.md

 The use of musl libc APIs may be restricted by the following factors:

-1. The use of the musl libc API is restricted by the secure computing (seccomp) mechanism.
+1. The use of the musl libc API is restricted by the secure computing (seccomp) mechanism.<!--Del-->
-    For details about the seccomp mechanism, see [Seccomp Policy Development](../../../device-dev/subsystems/subsys-boot-init-seccomp.md).
+    For details about the seccomp mechanism, see [Seccomp Policy Development](../../../device-dev/subsystems/subsys-boot-init-seccomp.md).<!--DelEnd-->

     A common error caused by seccomp is as follows:
     - Top function is the musl function in stacktrace.